stephanschuler/fork-job-runner/README.md

 All the demo code blow is to be implemented by the project, it is not provided by this package.

+This package does not aim for parallel processing.
+This might work but other libraries or frameworks like e.g. ReactPHP are way better suited for this.

+The primary objective is providing a technical basis for message queues in functional tests.
+There is specifically the Flowpack Jobqueue Common package shipping a Fake Queue where this package is meant to help providing a replacement.

 Jobs
 ----